benperove/wpmotion/readme.txt

 == Description ==

 WP Motion will migrate your WordPress site with zero interaction, from start to finish.
+Simply input the credentials for you hosting accounts and WP Motion does the rest.

 An inside look: